Summer Humanities Reading

-You do not need to worry about understanding all the nuances of the novel or all the themes and literary elements; we will be discussing that in class in August.
+You do not need to worry about understanding all the nuances of the novel or all the themes and literary elements; we will be discussing that in class.
 You just need to read for comprehension and be ready to discuss the story plot.
-Particularly with Beowulf, if you are having trouble following the story, you can listen to an online audiobook and follow along in your text (in which case, make sure you are listening to the Seamus Heaney version and that it is not abridged!).
 Make notes in your book where it is helpful in order to assist you in remembering thoughts or ideas you had while reading, and to be prepared for discussion when school begins.

 If you have any questions regarding the summer reading assignment, please contact Humanities Department Head Tara Ferguson at firstname.lastname@example.org.

 Incoming Freshmen: The Catcher in the Rye by J.D.
 Salinger

 The hero-narrator of The Catcher in the Rye is an ancient child of sixteen, a native New Yorker named Holden Caulfield.
 Through circumstances that tend to preclude adult, secondhand description, he leaves his prep school in Pennsylvania and goes underground in New York City for three days.
 The boy himself is at once too simple and too complex for us to make any final comment about him or his story.
 Perhaps the safest thing we can say about Holden is that he was born in the world not just strongly attracted to beauty but, almost, hopelessly impaled on it.

 In 1965, 16-year-old Robin Lee Graham began a solo around-the-world voyage from San Pedro, California, in a 24-foot sloop.
 Five years and 33,000 miles later, he returned to home port with a wife and daughter and enough extraordinary experiences to fill this bestselling book, Dove.